 Semco Inc, Columbia, MO (888) 473-6264.

-Section 016000 - Product Requirements: Product options and substitutions.
-Substitutions: Permitted.

 Fabricate in accordance with SMACNA HVAC Duct Construction Standards - Metal and Flexible, and as indicated.

 Fabrication: Rigid and close-fitting of galvanized steel with sealing gaskets and quick fastening locking devices.
 For insulated ductwork, install minimum one inch thick insulation with sheet metal cover.